edgeworx/docs/content/en/docs/guides/deploy.md

 ## Use your Darcy AI application

 When your Darcy AI application has successfully been deployed to your devices, you will see the status `running` in your Darcy Cloud UI.
-At this time, your Darcy AI application is fully running on those devices.
-If your application has a live video feed, such as the demo application you built in the [Build Guide]({{<ref "build.md">}}) at port 3456 then you should be able to view the live feed using the IP address of the device followed by `:3456`, e.g. `http://192.168.1.20:3456`.

 You have accomplished a great amount at this point.
 Congratulations!
 You have developed a Darcy AI application and tested it with your IDE and local development environment.
 You have packaged your